jyoungblood/s3bk/README.md

 s3cmd --configure
 ```

-Configure your credentials for AWS S3, Cloudflare R2, or any other S3-compatible storage service.
+Configure your credentials for AWS S3, Cloudflare R2, or other S3-compatible storage service.
 The configuration file is saved to `$HOME/.s3cfg` by default.

 ### Requirements

-- The user running the script must have permission to execute `mysqldump` (for MySQL backups)
+- The user running the scripts must have permission to execute `mysqldump` (for MySQL backups)
-- Ensure the script is executable and owned by the user who will run it
+- Ensure the scripts are executable and owned by the user who will run it

 ---

-## s3bk-mysql
+## s3bk-mysql setup

-Automated MySQL database backup script that dumps all databases (excluding system databases) to S3.
+This script dumps all databases (excluding system databases), compresses them, and uploads them to S3.

-### Setup

 1. Download the script to your machine: